Marceli Nowotko: Death of Nowotko

-Nowotko was killed on 28 November 1942 in mysterious circumstances, a cause celebre in Polish communist history that has never been fully explained.
-His body was found in a street near the Western Station in Warsaw with bullet wounds.
-The last person to be seen with Nowotko was Mołojec who claimed that they had been attacked by unknown assailants, and that he (Mołojec) had fled the scene.
+Nowotko was killed on 28 November 1942 in mysterious circumstances, a cause célèbre in Polish communist history that has never been fully explained.
+His body was found in a street near Warsaw West Station with bullet wounds.
+The last person to be seen with Nowotko was Mołojec, who claimed that they had been attacked by unknown assailants and that he (Mołojec) had fled the scene.
 Mołojec took control of the party leadership and communications with Moscow.
 Finder, Małgorzata Fornalska, Władysław Gomułka and Franciszek Jóźwiak, the other party leaders, regarded this as a usurpation and suspected that Mołojec had been responsible for Nowotko's murder.
 A planned attempt to kill Mołojec at a central committee meeting in mid-December had to be abandoned, after which Fornalska took charge of the arrangements for his assassination.
-It appears that Mołojec was executed by Jan Krasicki, probably in the Old City of Warsaw at the end of December 1942.
-The new leadership of the PPR under Finder informed Moscow that Mołojec had ordered the killing of Nowotko which was carried out by his brother, Zbigniew Mołojec.
+It appears that Mołojec was executed by Jan Krasicki, probably in the Old Town of Warsaw at the end of December 1942.
+The new leadership of the PPR under Finder informed Moscow that Mołojec had ordered the killing of Nowotko, which was carried out by his brother, Zbigniew Mołojec.

 The available evidence appears to support the claim that Mołojec was responsible for Nowotko's murder, but his motivation is unknown.
-Various explanations have been suggested: a power struggle in the PPR leadership resulting from Mołojec's personal ambitions or differences over strategy; mutual rivalries arising from factional struggles and the purge of the KPP in the late 1930s and conflicting or misunderstood signals from the various Soviet agencies handling the PPR.
+Various explanations have been suggested: a power struggle in the PPR leadership resulting from Mołojec's personal ambitions or differences over strategy; mutual rivalries arising from factional struggles and the purge of the KPP in the late 1930s; and conflicting or misunderstood signals from the various Soviet agencies handling the PPR.
 Another theory is that execution was carried out by Home Army soldiers from Kedyw because of Nowotko's supposed collaboration with the Gestapo.